RonaldoCMP/list-comprehension-demos/README.md

 This repository contains some demos made possible by the addition of list comprehension to OpenSCAD.
 In particular it contains a user-space sweep() module which can be used to sweep a 2D shape along a 3D path.

-This is a fork of another repository aiming a new version of sweep.scad.
+This is a fork of another repository and is aimed at a new version of sweep.scad.
 A demo of the new version is also included.

 To use these demos, first install the scad-utils library (https://github.com/openscad/scad-utils) in OpenSCAD's library path.

 ## [SweepDemo.scad](SweepDemo.scad)

 It is a parametric demo that explores the functionality of the OpenSCAD Customizer version 2016.08.18, a snapshot version.
-You certainly may try it with other versions editing the parameter values.
-Download also the SweepDemo.json and put it in the same directory to preload the cases illustrated below.
+Download also the SweepDemo.json and put it in the same directory and the Customizer will preload the cases illustrated below.
+Certainly it may be tried with other versions by editing the parameter values.

 ![SweepDemo](screenshots/SweepDemo_no_frame_no_surface.PNG)